isomerpages/sndgo-corp/pages/Jurong Lake District Innovation Challenge.md

 The prizes for the Jurong Lake District Innovation challenge are as follows:

 *   The winning team for each challenge statement will be awarded a prize money of $50,000
-*   Each winning team will also be presented with an opportunity to collaborate with partners in Jurong Lake District to test-bed prototypes at their premises, and to scale up to rest of Jurong Lake District and beyond if suitable
+*   Winning teams will also be given the opportunity to collaborate with the stakeholders to pilot their solutions at the stakeholders’ premises in and around the Jurong Lake District.
+Should these pilots prove to be effective, they may be scaled up to be deployed in the rest of the district and beyond, to benefit more developments and the wider public.
 *   An additional [Temasek Foundation](https://www.temasekfoundation.org.sg/) Liveability Solutions Prize of $50,000 will be awarded to the team with the most impactful solution

 [Return to top](#jurong-lake-district-jld-innovation-challenge)